HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/obtainauthenticationtoken.md

 ## About this procedure

-The binary images and Helm charts for Domino REST API are pulled from the HCL Container Repository.
+The container images <!--and Helm charts-->for Domino REST API can be pulled from the HCL Container Repository.
 This requires you to get your authentication token from the HCL Container Repository.
-This procedure guides you on how to obtain your authentication token.
+This procedure guides you on how to obtain your authentication token or password.

 ## To obtain your authentication token